-This increase in fathers' leave days may be explained by the introduction of a fathers' quota in the collective agreements and (partly) by the removal of the clause in the collective agreement of the industrial sector, which led to larger flexibility in leave use for employees covered by this agreement, especially fathers25 (see section 1c).
+This increase in fathers' leave days may be explained by the introduction of a fathers' quota in the collective agreements and (partly) by the removal of the clause in the collective agreement of the industrial sector, which led to larger flexibility in leave use for employees covered by this agreement, especially fathers (see section 1c).

 Applying new methods to account for leave uptake introduced in 2015, there appears again to be an increase in father's leave days.
-However, part of the explanation may be a change in statistical reporting^{2.5} Among couples where both are eligible and regardless of how the leave was shared, the average days that fathers took in the period from 2015-2019 increased from 29.3 -33.7 days26.
-In couples, where both took leave, these days increased also, from 36.3-41.4 days.
-In the few families where the fathers were the only parent to take Parental leave, their leave uptake in 2019 was 49.5 days27.
+However, part of the explanation may be a change in statistical reporting2.5 Among couples where both are eligible and regardless of how the leave was shared, the average days that fathers took in the period from 2015-2021 increased from 29.7 -35.6 days.
+In couples, where both took leave, these days increased also, from 36.5-44.6 days.
+In the few families where the fathers were the only parent to take Parental leave, their leave uptake in 2021 was 53.4 days.

-Statistics on fathers' leave uptake based on data from 2019 and most recent data also show that:
+Statistics on fathers' leave uptake based on data from 2021 and most recent data also show that:

-- Well-educated fathers and fathers with a high income take the longest leave28. - Fathers living in the largest cities take the longest leave.
-E.g. eligible fathers living in Copenhagen city take on average 47.6 days, compared to 25.2 days in West-Jutland.29 The explanation is again found in the level of education with persons with higher education being concentrated in the larger cities. - Fathers employed in the public sector take the longest leave period (50 days in 2014)30. - Fathers employed in male-dominated branches take five days less than the average31. - Self-employed fathers take the least leave (16 days)32. - Fathers with well-educated partners take 60 per cent longer leave than fathers on average33.
+- Well-educated fathers and fathers with a high income take the longest leave.
+High educated eligible fathers take 52.3 days compared to 19.4 days among fathers with lower secondary education. - Fathers living in the largest cities take the longest leave.
+E.g. eligible fathers living in Copenhagen city take on average 51.5days, compared to 25.5 days in West-Jutland.
+The explanation is again found in the level of education with persons with higher education being concentrated in the larger cities. - Fathers employed in the public sector take the longest leave period (50 days in 2014). - Fathers employed in male-dominated branches take five days less than the average. - Self-employed fathers take the least leave (16 days).